TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-sync/commands/sync-dump.md

 tags: [ "Tyk Sync", "GitOps" ]
 ---

-The `dump` command in Tyk Sync is used to export API definitions, policies, and templates from your Tyk Dashboard to local files.
+The tyk-sync `dump` command is used to export API definitions, policies, and templates from your Tyk Dashboard to local files.
 This command helps in creating backups or migrating configurations.
 It will also generate an index file `.tyk.json` that can be used for `sync`, `update`, and `publish` command.

 {{< note success >}}
 **Notes**